 - For projects conducted remotely, awards will range from $750 (for 1 student) to $3,000 (several students).

-Please note: this funding opportunity is open to returning undergraduate and graduate students at the Ford School and CREES.
+Please note: this funding opportunity is open to current undergraduate and graduate students at the University of Michigan, Ann Arbor.
 Awards may not be used to fund internship opportunities.

 For full details on how to apply, please see our brochure.
 CREES and the Ford School will only accept applications via M-Compass: APPLY NOW

 To discuss ideas for projects or if you have any additional questions, please contact:

 - For CREES students: Liz Malinkin | email@example.com